 Like many Northampton Community College students, Diane Martin and her sister were the first members of their family to go to college.
 The new chair of NCC's Foundation Board loves many things about NCC - its students, diversity, child care program and culinary program.
 The child care program has a special place in her heart.
 "Our daughter was enrolled," she says, "and the program enriched her life."

 Martin has been a member of the Foundation Board since 1996 and vice chair since 2009.

-"We were thrilled when she accepted the role of chair," says NCC's president, Dr. Mark Erickson.
+"We were thrilled when she accepted the role of chair," says NCC President Dr. Mark Erickson.
 "She works so hard that we really ought to give her an office!
-She knows the college well, and she is such a caring person that everyone who she comes in contact loves her."
+She knows the college well, and she is such a caring person that everyone who she comes in contact with loves her."

-Her work with the NCC Foundation has been equally purposeful, brining volunteers and staff together to secure funding for a variety of projects.
-She and her husband, Chris, have been especially committed to providing support for the child care center, for student leadership programs, for students in the college's culinary arts and hospitality programs and for projects that make Northampton more widely known in the community.
+Her work with the NCC Foundation has been equally purposeful, bringing volunteers and staff together to secure funding for a variety of projects.
+She and her husband, Chris, have been especially committed to providing support for the child care center, student leadership programs, students in the college's culinary arts and hospitality programs and projects that make Northampton more widely known in the community.